All Episodes

 He's going to be safely reunited with his family.

-He served the United States with honor and distinction, and we'll have the opportunity eventually to to learn what has transpired in in the past years.
+And we'll have the opportunity eventually to learn what has transpired in the past years.

 So she lied about that, lied on the five Sunday shows.

-She lied two weeks ago when she said, I don't know anything about the surveillance unmasking or any of these issues involving intelligent leaks.
+She lied two weeks ago when she said, I don't know anything about the surveillance, unmasking, or any of these issues involving intelligent leaks.

 So Andrea Mitchell, you know, goes off on the Trump administration.

-People flat out lie.
+People flat-out lie.

-Now she's the one that interviewed Susan Rice, the liar.
+Now, she's the one that interviewed Susan Rice, the liar.

-Listen to what Andrew Mitchell says.
+Listen to what Andrea Mitchell says.

 This is typical NBC garbage.

-Where does the Trump presidency, as as nascent as it is, fit in in terms of its dealings with the press?
+Where does the Trump presidency, as nascent as it is, fit in in terms of its dealings with the press?

 It is totally sui generis.